manu9458/SPAM_DETECTION/README.md

 This will:
 - Load the data from `data/raw/spam.csv`
 - Preprocess the text
-- Train a Naive Bayes classifier
+- Train the configured classifier (e.g., Logistic Regression, Naive Bayes)
 - Save the model to `models/spam_classifier.joblib`
 - Log the progress to `logs/app.log`